sstroemer/emtd/README.md

 This error indicates an error during executing `git pull`.
 If you've previously used a `target_dir = "tmpdir` and pulled, e.g., `version="v0.6.1"`, and are now using `EMTD(target_dir="tmpdir")` (without version), the pull will fail;
 make sure to stick to one version, or use a different `target_dir` for managing different versions.

+## Developing `emtd`

+This is a rough outline of how to get started with developing `emtd`:

+1. Clone this repository: `git clone https://github.com/sstroemer/emtd.git`.
+2. Create a new environment: `uv venv`.
+3. Activate the environment: `source .venv/bin/activate`.
+4. Install the dependencies: `uv sync`.
+5. If you are using VSCode, PyCharm, etc., select `.venv/bin/python` as the interpreter.